binalyze/n8n-nodes-binalyze-air/README.md

 **Operations:**
 - `createSession` - Create a new InterACT shell session for an asset
-- `waitForSession` - Wait for an InterACT session to become live
+- `waitForSession` - Wait for an InterACT session to become live by monitoring task status (supports indefinite wait with timeout=0)
 - `closeSession` - Close an InterACT session
 - `executeCommand` - Execute a command in an InterACT session
 - `executeAsyncCommand` - Execute an asynchronous command in an InterACT session